paulcbauer/deeplr/README.md

 deeplr
 ======

+This repositoy is currently not regularly maintained.
+For a corresponding package that is regularly maintained see https://github.com/zumbov2/deeplr.

 The DeepL Translator made headlines for providing better translations than Google etc. `deeplr` is a quick & dirty coded package that contains functions - `translate_vec()` and `translate_df()` - that access the DeepL API.
 I was inspired by the [translateR package](https://github.com/ChristopherLucas/translateR) package.

 To access the API you need to get your own API key from deeplr: <https://www.deepl.com/api-contact.html>.